R-Value in Insulation Materials

 Heat Collection

-The top of the roof is where heat gathers most due to the way heat risees, without an adequate peak distance from the house interior, the upper levels of houses will overheat without insulation installed in the roof.
+The top of the roof is where heat gathers most due to the way heat rises.
+Without adequate peak distance from the house interior, the upper levels of houses will overheat without insulation installed in the roof.

 Solar Panels

-Solar Panels are your friend in protecting your house from direct rays from the sun, however wihtout adquate insulation under these heat gathering panels, it will have a significant heat impact on your roof space.
+Solar Panels are your friend in protecting your house from direct rays from the sun.
+However, without adequate insulation under these heat-gathering panels, it will have a significant heat impact on your roof space.

 Tin Roof or Bondeck

-Bondeck or tin roofs are magnets for the heat, in these types of roofing systems insulation has the most marked impact on transforming the way heat affects the building.
+Bondeck or tin roofs are magnets for heat.
+In these types of roofing systems, insulation has the most marked impact on transforming the way heat affects the building.

 Sun Facing Side

-Consider using thicker earth wool insulation batts on the part of the sun facing side.
-All insulation doesn't have to be uniform in size, but needs to be carefully calculated based on how the heat impacts your family home.
+Consider using thicker earthwool insulation batts on the sun-facing side.
+All insulation doesn't have to be uniform in size but needs to be carefully calculated based on how heat impacts your family home.

 Low Edged Roofing